 This is sometimes an overlooked step because after all of this work it’s hard to say no to an idea you’ve grown close to.
-But keep in mind that rolling it out is an even bigger step than testing it.
+But keep in mind that rolling out is an even bigger step than testing.
 Bring the team together and ask yourselves questions like the following to determine if the new idea is ready for launch.
 Keep in mind, these are not ‘yes means go’ questions, these are things to consider!

 So examine your techniques and deliverables, ask your team and clients for feedback and start your own innovation process!
 For more inspiration, check out KNow Research’s Guide to Methodology Innovation